niravShenoy/arxiv-research-agent/README.md

 # arXiv Research Agent

 ## Project Overview
-The **arXiv Research Agent** is a minimal viable product (MVP) designed to enable users to search and query arXiv papers using AI.
+The **arXiv Research Agent** is designed to enable users to search and query arXiv papers using AI.
 The focus is on providing accurate and user-friendly access to recent AI papers, leveraging hybrid search techniques and Retrieval-Augmented Generation (RAG) for answering questions.

 ### Core Features
 - **Ingestion**: Fetch papers via the arXiv API, download PDFs, and extract text.